arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

 * For the _traditional_ naming convention:
-  * Database names must only consist of the letters *a* to *z* (both lower and upper case allowed), the numbers *0* to *9*, and the underscore (*_*) or dash (*-*) symbols
+  * Database names must only consist of the letters *a* to *z* (both lower and upper case allowed), the numbers *0* to *9*, and the underscore (*_*) or dash (*-*) symbols.
-  This also means that any non-ASCII database names are not allowed
+  This also means that any non-ASCII database names are not allowed.
   * Database names must always start with a letter.
-Database names starting with an underscore are considered to be system databases, and users should not create or delete those
+Database names starting with an underscore are considered to be system databases, and users should not create or delete those.
-  * The maximum allowed length of a database name is 64 bytes
+  * The maximum allowed length of a database name is 64 bytes.
-  * Database names are case-sensitive
+  * Database names are case-sensitive.

 * For the _extended_ naming convention:
   * Names can consist of UTF-8 characters not comprised within the ASCII table, such as Japanese or Arabic letters, emojis, letters with accentuation.
 Also, some ASCII characters that are disallowed in the _traditional_ naming convention are accepted.